tomelam/seq_webapp_jsScheme/README.md

 The reader is strongly encouraged to
-[download Racket](https://download.racket-lang.org/), load the [the finished Racket Scheme code](https://docs.racket-lang.org/more/step9.txt), and run the code--a five- to ten-minute exercise.
+[download Racket](https://download.racket-lang.org/), load the [the finished Racket Scheme code](https://docs.racket-lang.org/more/step9.txt), and run the code&mdash;a five- to ten-minute exercise.
 The code can be loaded and run in Racket something like this (where 8080 is the port number to which the server responds and "step9.txt" is the full or relative pathname of the Racket Scheme code):

 ```
-        $ racket
+        $ 𝐫𝐚𝐜𝐤𝐞𝐭
         Welcome to Racket v7.5.
         > (enter! "step9.txt")
-        "step9.txt"> (serve 8080)
+        "step9.txt"> (𝐬𝐞𝐫𝐯𝐞 𝟖𝟎𝟖𝟎)
         #<procedure:...webcon/step9.txt:17:2>
         "step9.txt">
 ```